 Triple M2e peptides derived from human (hM2e), swine (sM2e) and avian (aM2e) IAV were combined with the C-terminus of Cap protein in different arrangements using Gly-Gly-Gly-Gly linker.
-(Figure 1a-1c).
-The cysteine of M2e were mutated to serine.
+(Fig. 1a-1c).
 These sequences were inserted into the pET28a vector by BamHI and HindIII digestion enzymes, and transformed into E. coli BL21 (DE3).
-Then these transformed cells were induced expression at 20°C for 15 h by isopropyl-β-d-thiogalactoside (IPTG) (0.2 mM).
-These recombinant proteins were purified by using Ni-NTA His·Bind Resin and identified by SDS-PAGE and Western blot.
-The concentrations of these purified proteins were determined with a BCA protein assay kit.
-The endotoxin concentrations were measured by ToxinSensor Single Tests Kit.
+Then these transformed cells were induced expression at 20°C for 15 h by isopropyl- β -d-thiogalactoside (IPTG) (0.2 mM).
+These recombinant proteins were purified by using Ni-NTA His-Bind Resin and identified by SDS-PAGE and Western blot.
+The concentrations of these purified proteins were determined with a BCA protein assay kit (Solarbio, Beijing, China).
+The endotoxin concentrations were measured by ToxinSensor Single Tests Kit (GenScript, Piscataway, NJ, USA).
+The VLPs pattern was drawn from the PDB accession number 3R0R.